Turning your customers into long term assets

 If you are using process improvement methodologies that were created to optimize manufacturing processes to optimize the customer experience then you will find yourself in a mess.

 Use a 21st century methodology like the CEMMethod that was designed for this day and age to really turbo charge your customer experience efforts.
 Have you ever heard the phrase “trying to fit a square peg into a round hole”?
-Methodologies like Lean and Six Sigma were great at what they were created to do, but they were not created to improve customer experience
+Methodologies like Lean and Six Sigma were great at what they were created to do, but they were not created to improve customer experience… and therefore won’t.

 #7: Improving efficiencies for internal customers only